Aubrey Carter

 Correct: “I wish I were not addicted to sugar.”

-What is important is you know the difference and you should continue to be aware of your grammar.
+What is important is that you know the difference and you should continue to be aware of your grammar.

 Roleplay